Is your 2024 Debt Stressing you out and it’s only January? Are you panicking? Feeling high levels of anxiety?

 What’s my secret to living a debt-free life?

 There’s no real big secret.
-I don’t make a lot of money and can’t afford to go into debt.
+I’m living off low-income retirement funds and can’t afford to go into debt.
 That’s why I avoid using my credit card.

 Actually my worst credit card debt happens in February.
 My BCAA membership is due, around $100.
 That’s British Columbia’s version of AAA or CAA.